Bill Payment, Due Dates and Payment Plans

 Fees Ineligible for Refund

-Through Thursday of the First Week of classes (the “Add/Drop” deadline)
+Through the Sixth Day of Classes (the “Add/Drop” deadline)

-Friday of the First Week of classes through the Second Week of classes
+The Seventh Day of Classes through the Second Week of Classes

 After the Fourth Week